ska-sa/katgpucbf/doc/fgpu.design.rst

 1. When copying the head of one chain to append it to the tail of the previous one, the same is done with the presence flags.
-2. A prefix sum (see :func:`np.cumsum`) is computed over the flags of the chunk.
+2. A prefix sum (see :func:`numpy.cumsum`) is computed over the flags of the chunk.
 This allows the number of good packets in any interval to be computed quickly.
 3. For each output spectrum, the corresponding interval of input heaps is